-The “9 to 5”, if it was really “9 to 5”, would be a reasonable type of occupation, and let’s face it, there are many who enjoy the lifestyle.
-If it suits you, then do it and if it has the perks you enjoy, like bonuses, days off, healthcare subsidies and a decent salary, then why not?
+Do You Want The 9 to 5 Lifestyle?
+If it suits you then do it.
+If it has the perks you enjoy, like bonuses, days off, healthcare subsidies, and a decent salary, then why not?

 Meanwhile, I’m over here spending too little time with my family, I’m missing key milestones in their life, I dislike most of the guys I work with (not all of them), I’m at times “micromanaged” by a boss who is more interested in their career than anyone’s feelings, I’m doing a commute from hell, depressed, stressed, and totally disengaged from it all.
 I’m overwhelmed and about to give up!